 When Campo Grande Pork Box hits your doorstep, leave each cut nicely enclosed in its package and place it directly into the freezer.
 Then, figure out what sort of recipes you’re after.
 When the time comes time to defrost, remove it from the freezer, keep it in its packaging, and follow the steps mentioned above for the tastiest (and safest) results.

 Want Campo Grande meat and seafood always at the ready?
-Stock your freezer with Ibérico pork, Vaca Vieja beef, and European seafood, and a healthy, protein-packed meal will be forever at your fingertips.
+Stock your freezer with Ibérico pork or Vaca Vieja beef and a healthy, protein-packed meal will be forever at your fingertips.

 For presa ibérica with cauliflower purée on a Tuesday, creamy hake risotto for Friday night company, or a plethora of recipes focused on artisan pork, beef, and seafood, browse Campo Grande's tested recipes and cooking tips.
 Get in the kitchen and get cooking...bueno provecho!